Direct measurement of the quantum geometric tensor in pseudo-Hermitian systems: Experimental Implementation

 \section{Experimental Implementation}

-The schemes for extracting the QGT in pseudo-Hermitian systems with real spectra can be implemented on current quantum devices, such as nitrogen vacancy (NV) centers~\cite{YWu2019,WQLiu2020,YWu2024,YWu2025} and superconducting qubits~\cite{Dogra2021}, through three sequential steps.
-Nonunitary evolutions in Steps 1 and 2 are embedded in larger unitary evolutions using the dilation method~\cite{Gunther2008,YWu2019,WQLiu2020,YWu2024,YWu2025}.
+The proposed schemes for measuring the QGT components in pseudo-Hermitian systems with real spectra are compatible with current quantum devices, such as nitrogen-vacancy (NV) centers~\cite{YWu2019,WQLiu2020,YWu2024,YWu2025} and superconducting qubits~\cite{Dogra2021}.
+The implementation proceeds in three main steps.
+Nonunitary evolutions in \textit{step~1} and \textit{step~2} can be realized by embedding them into larger unitary dynamics using the dilation method~\cite{Gunther2008,YWu2019,WQLiu2020,YWu2024,YWu2025}.